What to do if you're being stalked

 She's spoken about the impact it's had on her and her family.

-Clare Elcombe Webber, who's in charge of the National Stalking Helpline, has advice for if you're worried you're being stalked:
+Clare Elcombe Webber, who's in charge of the National Stalking Helpline, has advice for people worried they're being stalked:

 1. Talk to someone